 If your pain is the result of hemorrhoids, you can try the following at-home treatments to reduce discomfort:

 - Soak in a warm water bath or a sitz bath.
 A sitz bath is a plastic bath that can fit over your toilet.
 You can fill it with warm water, sit, and soak without having to draw a bath.
+Shop for sitz baths.

 - Try witch hazel.
 Place a few drops of witch hazel on a sanitary pad that you can wear to reduce inflammation.
 You can change the witch hazel pads throughout the day to reduce inflammation.
 Also try freezing them for more relief.
+Shop for witch hazel.